pdefrancisci/mindex-code-challenge/README.md

 ok so, Spring MongoDB offers automatic implementation of interfaces like employeeRepository, that's why there's no implementation of the repo. well ok, so we can probably just handle this with the repo and the serviceimpl when the time comes, lets roll with this for now

+WHY GO WITH THE DUPLICATED DATA: WRITING LESS OFTEN THAN READING -> FEWER FOREIGN KEY LOOKUPS

 so I had issues where update wasn't working, so I did some digging and found using the @Id tag can help mark the field for identity

 TODO: compensate for update issues